Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 var eventHubClient = new EventHubProducerClient("myeventhub.eventhubs.windows.net", "myhubpath", credential);
 ```

-### Specify a user assigned managed identity with `DefaultAzureCredential`
+### Specify a user-assigned managed identity with `DefaultAzureCredential`
-Many Azure hosts allow the assignment of a user assigned managed identity.
-This example demonstrates configuring the `DefaultAzureCredential` to authenticate a user assigned identity when deployed to an azure host.
+Many Azure hosts allow the assignment of a user-assigned managed identity.
+This example demonstrates configuring the `DefaultAzureCredential` to authenticate a user-assigned identity when deployed to an Azure host.
 It then authenticates a `BlobClient` from the [Azure.Storage.Blobs][blobs_client_library] client library with credential.

 ```C# Snippet:UserAssignedManagedIdentity
 // When deployed to an azure host, the default azure credential will authenticate the specified user assigned managed identity.